 Each week begins with class, then students are provided with a pre-recorded video and textbook and web-based reading assignments.
 Students then take electronic homework assignments on each lesson in the textbook to check their understanding of the material that they have studied.
-The live class time is used to answer questions, preview new concepts, and reinforce concepts learned during the week, with lots of student interaction on the microphone.
+The live class time is used to answer questions, preview new concepts, observe demonstrations, and reinforce concepts learned during the week, with lots of student interaction on the microphone.

 Attendance is encouraged, but not required as the live class is recorded and posted for student availability for about a month afterward.
-There is one longer lab project and three additional labs during the semester.
+There is one creative project and several labs during each semester.
 Occasional worksheets are assigned for students to do by hand, scan, and submit, and a comprehensive test is given for every 2-3 textbook chapters.